zjma/poker-dapp/contract/README.md

 ```bash
 /tmp/aptos-core/target/debug/aptos move test --filter poker_room --gas-limit 999999999
 ```

+We don't have a formal design doc yet.
+You are encouraged to go through the test case line by line to

 ## TODOs
 - Decide the real DKG to use and implement it.